Connect with others who understand.

 Prognosis for Stage 2 Breast Cancer

 In stage 2 breast cancer, cancer cells have continued to multiply in the breast tissue and possibly nearby lymph nodes.
-The standard treatment is still surgery, although chemotherapy and drug therapy may be used in some cases.
-The five-year survival rate for stage 2 breast cancer is usually greater than 90 percent.
+The standard treatment is still surgery.
+However, additional treatments may be included depending on the cancer’s characteristics.
+These might include:

 Prognosis for Stage 3 Breast Cancer

-The earliest form of advanced stage breast cancer is stage 3 breast cancer.
-In stage 3, breast cancer cells have infiltrated more lymph nodes and the muscle surrounding the breast.
+The earliest form of advanced-stage breast cancer is stage 3 breast cancer.
+The cancer has spread to more lymph nodes under the arm and may also affect the muscle behind the breast.
 Because the disease is further along at the time of diagnosis, the prognosis is less favorable than that of early-stage breast cancer.

-Survival rates range from 66 percent to as high as 98 percent.
-This wider range of outcomes is due to additional substages included in stage 3 cancer, along with molecular features that can affect treatment options.
+Information from the Susan G. Komen organization notes that survival rates range from 66 percent to as high as 98 percent.
+This wider range of outcomes is due to additional substages included in stage 3 cancer.
+It’s also caused by molecular features that can affect treatment options (e.g., breast cancer cells with hormone receptors and HER2 have better survival rates than those triple negative).

 Prognosis for Stage 4 Breast Cancer

-Stage 4 breast cancer is the most advanced-stage breast cancer.
-It’s distinguished by the presence of metastases, or new tumors on other organs after the cancer has spread to different parts of the body.
-It is treatable with chemotherapy and drug therapy, but it is not curable.
+Stage 4 breast cancer is the most advanced stage breast cancer.
+It’s recognized when cancer has spread to other parts of the body.
+It’s treatable with chemotherapy and drug therapy, but it’s not curable.

-Due to the advanced nature of the disease, stage 4 breast cancer has a poorer prognosis.
-The five-year survival rate is around 29 percent for women and 22 percent for men, according to Cancer.Net.
+Since it’s more advanced, stage 4 breast cancer has a poorer prognosis.
+According to the American Cancer Society, the five-year survival rate is around 32 percent for women and 20 percent for men.

 Prognosis for Triple-Negative Breast Cancer

-Although triple-negative breast cancer can be at any stage of invasive breast cancer, it is a more aggressive disease with fewer treatment options, and therefore has a worse prognosis relative to other invasive breast cancers.
+Although TNBC can be found at any stage of invasive breast cancer, it’s more aggressive, and there are fewer treatment options.
+Therefore, it has a worse prognosis compared with other invasive breast cancers.

 According to the American Cancer Society, the five-year survival rates for women with TNBC, based on different SEER stages, are as follows: